Verizon Privacy Office

 We may automatically measure and monitor network performance and the performance of your connections to improve your, or our, service levels and products.
 If you contact us for service support, we also may access information about your computer, wireless device or other device settings to provide customized technical support or to install specific applications or services that you use or that are necessary to the applications or services you use.

-Information about your use of Verizon products and services may be aggregated or anonymized for business and marketing uses by us or by third parties.
-For example, aggregate or anonymous data may be used to improve our services, measure and analyze the use of services and to help make services and advertising more relevant to you.
+Information about your use of Verizon products and services may be aggregated or otherwise de-identified for business and marketing uses by us or by third parties.
+For example, aggregate or de-identified data may be used to improve our services, measure and analyze the use of services and to help make services and advertising more relevant to you.
+You can opt out of certain of these uses, for example the Verizon Relevant Mobile Advertising and Business and Marketing Insights programs discussed below.

 When you establish an online account or register on our sites or apps, we may collect information about your user identification, password and secret questions and answers.
 We use this information to authenticate you when you sign in.